heig-vd-dai-course/heig-vd-dai-course/06.01-define-an-application-protocol/03-solution/01-guess-the-number-game/README.md

 The game is simple: the server generates a random number between 1 and 100 (inclusive).

 The client has to guess the number.
-The server will respond with with a message to indicate if the number is higher, lower or correct than the number guessed by the client.
+The server will respond with a message to indicate if the number is higher, lower or correct than the number guessed by the client.

-Once the client has guessed the number, the client can ask the server to restart the game to quit the game.
+Once the client has guessed the number, the client can ask the server to restart the game or quit the game.

 Here is **one of the possible results**.